dclucas/MOO/readme.md

     var result = source.MapTo<PersonEditModel>();

 A fluent API to simplify these calls is still a WIP, but the method below will be kept (and used under the hood).

+Warning: this method leaves side effects -- after a mapping action is added, all subsequent calls to map that source/target pair using the Default repository will have this action.